voidanix/droid-config-sony-kumano/sparse/boot/flashing-README.txt

 before you continue.

 Go to https://developer.sony.com/develop/open-devices/get-started/unlock-bootloader/
-website and select the model of your device Xperia™ 10 II.
+website and select the model of your device Xperia™ 1/5.
 You should see additional instructions to prepare your device for unlocking:

 * Type the IMEI, accept the terms & conditions and press submit.